GiveMeSomething/steak-chat-app/debug-diary.md

     - Note for using \<i\>
       - The \<i\> (icon tag) is kinda hard to use and position because the icon is actually put in ::before
       - Try using \<Icon\>
+      - Tips found (22/10/2021):
+        - When using icon, make sure to use flex with items-baseline.
+This will render the icon center of the text (as the icon is a little bit off center from the top)

 4. Working with React Router
     - Use Router once to map all basic routes (usually in index.tsx or seperate into a routes file)